For Jeff Pryor, keeping his 93-year-old mother, Adele Pryor, in her own home after his father passed was a priority.

 When the last of the baby boomers reaches age 65 in 2029, that generation will represent more than 20 percent of the total U.S. population.
 Add to that the fact that 70 percent of Americans require some kind of long-term care after they turn 65 and this country will see a huge spike in demand for senior living facilities and services in the coming decades, according to a Genworth Financial study.

-While there’s a range of living and support situations for aging seniors, many people initially consider the benefits and challenges of in-home assistance versus moving to an independent or assisted living facility, depending on how much care is needed.
+While there’s a range of living and support situations for aging seniors, many people initially consider the benefits and challenges of In home care services-assistance versus moving to an independent or assisted living facility, depending on how much care is needed.
 The benefits of staying in one’s own home are obvious; a move can cause emotional upheaval for those used to a lifetime of independence and the comforts of home.
 And experts point out that even in an assisted living facility, residents might end up requiring one-on-one care.

 “We have plenty of clients who live in assisted living facilities,” says Sam Cross, administrator at Broad Street Home Care, which leverages its on-staff nurses and professional network to bring high-quality care to seniors.
 Broad Street nurses and other support staff members work with Pryor and his family to provide the best caregivers for his aging mother.
 “Really the two elements to consider are: where do you want to live and what services do you need?”